chrisjwaddell/blue-moon/README.md

 <br>
 * pivotdate - the date you start from
 * loop - you can loop forward or backwards, Blue Moon will return an array of dates in either the past or future
-* resultAsDateObject - By default, Blue Moon returns a date as an object in the format of *{ day: d, month: m, year: y }*
+* resultAsDateObject - Default is false.
+Setting *resultAsDateObject* to true will return a Javascript date type.
 * startOfWeek - the default is Monday.